GitbookIO/nuts/docs/assets.md

 # Upload assets for releases

-Nuts uses GitHub Releases and assets to serve the right file to the right user.
+Pecans uses GitHub Releases and assets to serve the right file to the right user.

 See GitHub guides: [About Releases](https://help.github.com/articles/about-releases/) & [Creating Releases](https://help.github.com/articles/creating-releases/).

 ### Naming

-Nuts uses some filename/extension conventions to serve the correct asset to a specific request:
+Pecans uses some filename/extension conventions to serve the correct asset to a specific request:

 The platform/OS will be detected from the filename: